Read on to learn what execs from lithium companies around the world expect for the lithium market in 2021.

 For 2021, Neo Lithium’s Vicens is also expecting a better market.

 “All OEMs and battery manufacturers have provided guidance of significant lithium (and other battery materials) usage,” he explained to INN.
 “Even with the COVID-19 pandemic it has been a stellar year for lithium equities.”
 In terms of prices, Vicens is expecting a recovery in 2021, which should bring even more support for equity valuations.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: E3 Metals, AIS Resources, Lithium Chile and Piedmont Lithium are clients of the Investing News Network.
+Editorial Disclosure: Piedmont Lithium, Neo Lithium and Lake Resources are clients of the Investing News Network.
 This article is not paid-for content.

 The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.